-We now study various design decisions of both METRA and our simplified method, aiming to identify some key factors that boost these MISL algorithms.
+We now study various design decisions of both METRA and CSF, aiming to identify some key factors that boost these MISL algorithms.
 We will conduct ablation studies on \texttt{Ant} again, comparing coverage of $(x, y)$ coordinates of different variants.

 \textbf{(1) Contrastive learning recovers METRA's representation objective.} Our analysis (Sec.~\ref{subsec:connecting-metra-with-contrastive-learning}) and experiments (Sec.~\ref{subsec:metra-learns-contrastive-representations}) have shown that METRA learns contrastive representations.
 We now test whether we can retain the performance of METRA by simply replacing its representation objective with the contrastive lower bound (Eq.~\ref{eq:mi-contrastive-lower-bound}).
-Results in Fig.~\ref{fig:ablation-studies}~\figleft~suggest that using the contrastive loss (METRA-C) fully recovers the original performance, circumventing explanations building upon the Wasserstein dependency measure.
+Results in Fig.~\ref{fig:ablation-studies}~\figleft~suggest that using the contrastive loss (METRA-C) fully recovers the original performance, circumventing the Wasserstein dependency measure.

 \textbf{(2) Maximizing the information bottleneck is important.} In Sec.~\ref{subsec:metra-intrinsic-reward}, we interpret the intrinsic reward in METRA as a lower bound on an information bottleneck.
 We conduct ablation experiments to study the effect of maximizing this information bottleneck over maximizing the mutual information directly, a strategy typically used by prior methods~\citep{eysenbach2018diversity, mendonca2021discovering, Hansen2020Fast}.
-Results in Fig.~\ref{fig:ablation-studies}~\figcenter~show that CSF failed to discover skills when only maximizing the mutual information (i.e. including the anti-exploration term).
+Results in Fig.~\ref{fig:ablation-studies}~\figcenter~show that CSF failed to discover skills when only maximizing the mutual information (i.e., including the anti-exploration term).
 These results indicate that using the information bottleneck as the intrinsic reward may be important for MISL algorithms.

 \textbf{(3) Parameterization is key for CSF.} When optimizing a lower bound on the mutual information $I^\pi(S, S'; Z)$ using a variational distribution, there are many ways to parametrize the critic $f(s, s', z)$.
 In Eq.~\ref{eq:variational-distribution-parameterization}, we chose the parameterization $(\phi(s') - \phi(s))^{\top} z$, but there are many other choices.
 Testing the sensitivity of this choice of parameterization allows us to determine whether a \emph{specific form} of the lower bound is important.
 In Fig.~\ref{fig:ablation-studies}, {\iclr{}we study several variants of \newMethodName{} that use \emph{(1)} a monolithic network $\text{MLP}(s, s')^{\top} z$ , \emph{(2)} a Gaussian kernel ($-\frac{1}{2}||\phi(s') - \phi(s)||_2^2$), or \emph{(3)} a Laplacian kernel ($-||\phi(s') - \phi(s)||_1$) as the critic parameterization}.
 We find the alternative parameterizations are catastrophic for performance, suggesting that {\iclr{}the inner product parameterization is key to CSF.
 We provide some insights for this parameterization in Appendix~\ref{appendix:inner-product-parameterization-insights}}.